FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting Limerick City and County Council - 29th November 2024.md

  Looked for more support for maintenance of burial grounds and particularly burial

-grounds where the access road is not owned by the Council;--- 28
+grounds where the access road is not owned by the Council;
+---
+28

  Members questioned why the Council is responsible for Coroner fees;